goldentoaste/approximately_correct/README.md

 # approximately_correct
-A simple calculator that is approximately.
+A simple calculator that is approximately correct.
 Where is the results are very slightly non-deterministic and also PI = e = 3.
-This app works by using Flutter for front end Gui, and sends the equation user typed in to a Django api server hosted on Heroku.
+This app works by using Flutter for front end Gui, and sends the equation user typed to a Django api server hosted on Heroku.
 The equation is then parsed and evaluated server side.

 ## Parsing